horsehhhh/shadow-accord-character-builder/README.md

 This project is actively developed with AI assistance.
 Bug reports, feature requests, and contributions are welcome!

+## ⚖️ Legal Disclaimer

+This character builder is an **unofficial fan-made tool** and is not affiliated with, endorsed by, or sponsored by the creators or publishers of Shadow Accord or World of Darkness.

+- **Shadow Accord** and all related game content, rules, lore, and intellectual property are owned by their respective creators and publishers
+- **World of Darkness**, **Vampire: The Masquerade**, **Werewolf: The Apocalypse**, **Wraith: The Oblivion**, and all related properties are trademarks and copyrights of **Modiphius Entertainment** and/or their licensors
+- This application is a **non-commercial fan project** created to enhance the gaming experience for the Shadow Accord community
+- All game data, rules, and content used in this application are **property of their respective owners**
+- This tool is provided **as-is** for educational and entertainment purposes only
+- No claim of ownership is made regarding any copyrighted material used within this application

+If you are a rights holder and have concerns about this project, please contact the repository owner for resolution.

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.